IBM-Cloud/observability-teams/README.md

 ## Getting started

 1. Clone this repository to your local computer.
-1. From a terminal window change to the `monitoring-teams` directory.
+1. From a terminal window change to the `observability-teams` directory.
 1. Copy the **config-template** directory to a directory called **config**.

 ## Build and push the container image for the applications